Joon-Klaps/viralgenie/docs/workflow/variant_and_refinement.md

 !!! info
     This schema is a simplification as there are some additional steps:

-      - [Deduplication](../workflow/variant_and_refinement.md#21-deduplication): (optional) deduplication of reads can be performed with [`Picard`](https://broadinstitute.github.io/picard/) or if UMI's are used [`UMI-tools`](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html).
+      - [Deduplication](../workflow/variant_and_refinement.md#21-deduplication): (optional) deduplication of reads can be performed with [`Picard`](https://broadinstitute.github.io/picard/) or if UMIs are used [`UMI-tools`](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html).
-      - [Variant filtering](../workflow/variant_and_refinement.md#variant-filtering): variant filtering, only variants with sufficient depth and quality are retained for consensus calling ( only for BCFtools).
+      - [Variant filtering](../workflow/variant_and_refinement.md#variant-filtering): variant filtering, only variants with sufficient depth and quality are retained for consensus calling (only for BCFtools).
       - [Mapping statistics](../workflow/variant_and_refinement.md#22-mapping-statistics): (optional) generate multiple summary statistics of the BAM files.

 !!! info
     The variant calling and consensus refinement step can be skipped with the argument `--skip_iterative_refinement` and `--skip_variant_calling`, see the [parameters iterative refinement section](../parameters.md#iterative-consensus-refinement) and [parameters variant analysis section](../parameters.md#variant-analysis), respectively, for all relevant arguments to control the variant analysis steps.

 ## 1a.
 Selection of reference

-The reference genome(s) can be supplied with the [samplesheet `--mapping_constraints`](../usage.md#mapping-constrains), here the reference can be a multiFasta file representing a range of genomes that could be valid reference genomes.
-Here, viralgenie supports a selection procedure where the reference genomes that shares the highest number of [k-mer's](https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/kmers/kmers#:~:text=A%20K%2Dmer%20is%20a,%2C%20GGC%2C%20GCC%2C%20CCG.) with the read files will be selected and kept for read mapping, variant calling and consensus genome reconstruction.
+The reference genome(s) can be supplied with the [samplesheet `--mapping_constraints`](../usage.md#mapping-constraints), here the reference can be a multiFasta file representing a range of genomes that could be valid reference genomes.
+Here, viralgenie supports a selection procedure where the reference genomes that share the highest number of [k-mers](https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/kmers/kmers#:~:text=A%20K%2Dmer%20is%20a,%2C%20GGC%2C%20GCC%2C%20CCG.) with the read files will be selected and kept for read mapping, variant calling and consensus genome reconstruction.

 ```mermaid
 graph LR